-- (a) Identifies the general location of land uses within individual development areas or development pods and the mix of land uses; - Evaluation: The PD Master Plan identifies six (6) development areas: Commercial (A), Mixed- Use (B), Single Family Residential (C), Circulation (D), Common Area/ Open Space (E), Single Family Residential (F).
-The allowable uses within each development area have been defined on the PD Master Plan, and the permitted land uses are stated on the PD Master Plan. - (b) Calculates the number, type, and mix of land uses, including the total number of residential units, residential densities, and non-residential intensities within each development area or development pods and the total number, type, and mix of land uses for the entire PD Master Plan; - Evaluation: The PD Master Plan identifies the number, type, and permitted land uses, including the total number of residential units and nonresidential intensities for the Planned Development and each development area. - (c) Identifies the general location of open space; - Evaluation: The applicant has shown the location of open space by a identifying Stormwater/Open Space area on the PD Master Plan. - (d) Identifies the location of environmentally-sensitive lands, wildlife habitat, and stream corridors; - Evaluation: The applicant has submitted a map which delineates the location of wetland areas in accordance with Chapter 62-340, Florida Administrative Code.
-In addition, the PD Master Plan indicates the location of the proposed wetland buffer.
-This area is marked as Area E in the PD Master Plan.
-The proposed wetland buffer is consistent with the applicable wetland protection standards established in the City's Comprehensive Plan (Objective 1.10 of the Conservation and Open Space Element) and in the Land Development Regulations (Section 6.9.5.).
-For more information please see the Environmental Conditions and Site Suitability Analysis found above.
+(a) Identifies the general location of land uses within individual development areas or development pods and the mix of land uses;

+Evaluation: The PD Master Plan identifies three (3) development areas: Residential Lot Area, Common Area/Stormwater/ Open Space, and Right-of-Way.

+(b) Calculates the number, type, and mix of land uses, including the total number of residential units, residential densities, and non-residential intensities within each development area or development pods and the total number, type, and mix of land uses for the entire PD Master Plan;

+Evaluation: The PD Master Plan identifies the number, type, and permitted land uses, including the total number of residential units and nonresidential intensities for the Planned Development and each development area.

+(c) Identifies the general location of open space;

+Evaluation: The applicant has shown the location of open space by a identifying Stormwater/Open Space area on the PD Master Plan.

+(d) Identifies the location of environmentally-sensitive lands, wildlife habitat, and stream corridors:

+Evaluation: There are no environmentally sensitive lands to be mapped.